-- 1. Open Control Panel from the Start menu. - 2.
-In Control Panel, select the Programs or Programs and Features option. - 3.
-On the Programs panel, click the Turn Windows features on or off option. - 4.
-In the Windows Features dialog box, select Telnet Client and then click OK. - 5.
+- 1. Click Control Panel on the Start menu. - 2.
+In Control Panel, click Programs. - 3.
+On the Programs panel, click Turn Windows features on or off. - 4.
+On the Windows Features dialog box, select Telnet Client and then click OK. - 5.
 If you receive a Windows Security Alert, ensure that Private networks, such as my home or work network is selected and click Allow Access.

-To see more information about this issue, see the related support topic on the NetSim Support page (www.boson. com/support/netsim-support-topics).
+To see more information about this issue, see the related support topic on the NetSim Support page (www.boson.com/support/netsim-support-topics).